EXL/DigestBot/Stuff/DigestHistorySite/README.md

 ## Install

-* Edit config "config.php".
+* Edit config *config.php* file.

-Make sure that the database and PHP are working with UTF-8 (utf8mb4 for unicode smiles) charset.
+Make sure that the database and PHP are working with UTF-8 (utf8mb4 for unicode emoji) charset.